hidsh/rp2pic/README.md

 ### Auto-Prog Mode

 Auto-Prog Mode behaves as an automatic programmer.
 You can program it into PIC just by Drag and Drop a hex file.

 ### I2C Debug Utility

+If you only test a simple circuit using I2C, you can input I2C commands to the device from the host PC and check the response while the RP2PIC is connected.

+To use the I2C debug utility, type `i2c` at the top level prompt `>`.
+A new prompt (e.g. `I2C 0x2f>`) shows the slave address of the device debugging now.

+To show command help, type `h` at the i2c prompt `i2c 0xXX>`.

 ```
 # PIC16F1xxx LV-ICSP Programmer